marmelab/argos-realworld/README.md

 Then run automated tests

 - make run-test

-## To run e2e tests (whith Cypress running on the host machine, and opening a browser)

-- make setup-tests
-- make test-open

 ## Notes for dev
 - in order to add a new front you should decorate html elements with `data-test-id`: